-In addition to history, a range of subjects supports the child’s development at this age.
-Through all of them, she is encouraged to develop living concepts through direct experience.
-For example, physics is introduced and through an experiential approach, the laws of optics, acoustics, magnetism, static electricity, heat and cold, are explored.
-In the Waldorf curriculum, physics is an active process of listening, observing, discovering, and exploring that leads to the formation of concepts.
+The curriculum encourages students to develop living concepts through direct experience.
 The educational impact of this is very different than beginning with a definition or concept, which may be remembered but is likely to remain undigested within the child.
 The experiential path is very much the approach of the artist, one in which the child initially perceives, wonders, questions, and only conceptualizes fully at the end.
 Perception and experience unite in ideas and give rise to a range of feelings; the resulting concepts are alive for the child and can live and grow as she develops.
-This provides a basis for true scientific thinking and discovery and has been identified by many as an essential twenty-first century skill.
+This provides a basis for true scientific thinking and discovery and has been identified by many as an essential twenty-first-century skill.

 The end of the grade school years is generally marked by a series of culminating events that may include individual project reports, a significant drama production, and a class trip.
 The young person able to stand before others as a confident individual with independent thoughts and opinions to offer.
 There are opportunities to review the path that has been traveled over the years.
 By the end of eighth grade, a stage of growth has come fully to an end.
 The physical changes of puberty have been accompanied by significant changes in thinking.
 The young person is now more conscious of herself, of her relationships with others, and of the surrounding world.
 The process of imitation and education through the will of the first seven years led to learning through imagination and images in the second seven years.
 Now education must appeal to the increasingly strong capacity to reason, think, analyze, and evaluate.
 The generalist approach of the grades teacher gives way to the specialized subject knowledge required in the high school.
 The young person embarks on a search for truth, a journey to find a valued individual pathway for herself and to discover ways to contribute meaningfully to the world she lives in.